 I have always hated homework.
 Seriously, it was the word-that-shall-not-be-named, as far as I was concerned.
 As a kid, I hated that I spent all day in school just to go home and continue the madness.
-As a parent, I hated forcing it on my daughter and repeating “do your homework”.
-As a teacher, my hate grew even more…homework was such a task each day to give out, keep track of, assign, and grade.
+Once my daughter started school, I hated forcing it on my her and repeating “do your homework”.
+After becoming a teacher, my hate grew even more…homework was such a task each day to give out, keep track of, assign and grade.
 I remember writing homework assignments on the board that included various workbook pages and reading assignments from different textbooks.
 I mean, seriously, why would any teacher expect a child to do all that work after working all day.
 We don’t go home from work each day wanting to do more work….am I right?

 So, why have homework at all, you might be wondering?!
 Well, believe it or not, homework can actually be a positive and important tool in a child’s education, if done correctly.
 That’s right…I flipped the script.
 You see, I used to hate homework, but now I feel the complete opposite.